selfrefactor/now/packages/i-learn-smarter/ils/files/en.md

 I was in the waiting room myself when you went through.
 I was scared almost to death.
 I woke up today and immediately though about you.
-Idealists sometimes become very angry when reality disproves them.
-If I agreed with you, we’d both be wrong.
+Idealists sometimes become very angry when reality disproves them.= If I agreed with you, we’d both be wrong.
 If I had agreed with you, we’d both be wrong.
 If Mother Earth could scream, we would all be deaf.